wpilibsuite/allwpilib/WAYMAKER.md

     >**TBD**: Whose responsibility is it to set PathWeaver to export paths in meters?
 * `x` remains the same value as in PathWeaver.
 * `y` is adjusted by the width of the field to fit the WPILib coordinate system.
-* `reverse` is true for all segments if it is true for all PathWeaver points, otherwise it is false for all segments.
+* `velocitySign` is true (reverse velocity) for all segments if it is true for all PathWeaver points, otherwise it is false for all segments.
     >**TBD**: What to do with malformed data? (e.g., reverse not the same on all points in the csv?)
-* `heading` and `tangent` are a coordinate conversion from PathWeaver's Tangent X and Tangent Y. If `reverse` is true, `heading` is then offset by 180 degrees to account for the difference in reverse behavior between PathWeaver and WayMaker.
+* `heading` and `tangent` are a coordinate conversion from PathWeaver's Tangent X and Tangent Y. If `velocitySign` is true, `heading` is then offset by 180 degrees to account for the difference in reverse behavior between PathWeaver and WayMaker.
 * `holonomicAngle` is set to the same as the adjusted `heading`.
 * `type` is "QuinticHermite" for all segments.